-I met Emily and her music during my London experience, I listened to her songs and I immediately fell in love.
-The intensity of her music has affected me very much, and I think she deserves to be known even outside the musical circuits.
+I met Emily and her music when I moved to London some years ago.
+I listened to her songs and I immediately fell in love with her amazing creations.
+The intensity of her music has affected me very much, and I think she also deserves to be known outside the musical circuits.

 We interviewed her for you, and at this point, I would say good reading and good listening.